spatialos/UnrealGDK/SpatialGDK/Documentation/content/cloud-deployment-workflow.md

 #### Using the Editor toolbar

-Click Deploy in the Spatial editor toolbar and fill out the snapshot, assembly, and deployment name.
+Click Deploy in the SpatialOS editor toolbar and enter the snapshot, assembly, and deployment name.

 ![Deploy]({{assetRoot}}assets/toolbar/deploy.png)<br/>